Table of Contents

 Conclusion & Recommendation:

 Here’s why, in our opinion, Shopify shades this BigCommerce vs Shopify comparison.

 You will hopefully have gleaned that BigCommerce offers more ‘out of the box’ features if taking out its cheapest plan, and that when it comes to product options the ability to tailor as you wish is certainly yours.

 Add to this the AMP format included in many of the BigCommerce templates and you may be wondering what advantages Shopify offers that makes us choose their platform.

-Probably the strongest reason boils down to costs.
-You will note Shopify does NOT set sales limits (BigCommerce does), lower Shopify credit card fees are yours in the Shopify vs BigCommerce consideration and those on a budget can actually start selling more cheaply with Shopify by initially taking advantage of their ‘Lite’ plan.
+In the Shopify vs BigCommerce consideration, probably the strongest reason boils down to costs.
+You will note Shopify does NOT set sales limits (BigCommerce does), Shopify payments have lower transaction fees and those on a budget can actually start selling more cheaply with Shopify by initially taking advantage of their ‘Lite’ plan.

 Then you need to consider the greater selection of both free and paid-for templates offered by Shopify (double the amount offered by BigCommerce) and the far wider range of Shopify apps available when looking at Shopify or BigCommerce platforms.
 This simply gives greater flexibility on set-up and ongoing expansion of your online shop.